World Food Day: Events

 In over 150 countries, events mark World Food Day.
-Examples of events across the world held in recent years are listed.
+Examples of events held across the world are listed.

 India

 World Food Day is celebrated in honour of the date of the founding of the FAO of the United Nations in 1945.
 It is also followed in India.

 United States

 World Food Day has been a tradition in the United States since one year after the first World Food Day in 1981.
 In the United States the endeavor is sponsored by 450 national, private voluntary organizations.
 One example for World Food Day events is the World Food Day Sunday Dinners that Oxfam America sponsors in collaboration with several other non-profits.
 Emeritus Archbishop Desmond Tutu and author Francis Moore Lappe have teamed up with Oxfam America to promote World Food Day Sunday Dinners.

 The Iowa Hunger Summit has been held on or near World Food Day since 2007, and is organized by the World Food Prize in conjunction with their annual symposium in Des Moines, Iowa.